heitorfr/ios-image-editor/README.md

 #### 1.1
 #### Features:

-* New <code>checkBounds</code> setting to bound the image scale and pan to avoid clear space.
+* New <code>checkBounds</code> setting to bound the image scale and pan to avoid clear space (only if rotation is not enabled).

 License
 ---------